tanushree04/urbanopt-example-geojson-project/README.md

 ## Overview

-This repository contains an URBANopt Example Project to demonstrate its basic principles.
+This repository contains an URBANopt Example GeoJSON Project to demonstrate its basic principles.
 It combines a set of URBANopt modules to implement a district-scale energy analysis workflow.
 Each of these modules is developed and managed in separate source code repositories.
-The different modules used in the URBANopt Example Project workflow include:
+The different modules used in the URBANopt Example GeoJSON Project workflow
+include:

 - [URBANopt GeoJSON Gem](https://github.com/urbanopt/urbanopt-geojson-gem) module has
   functionality to translate the GeoJSON Features to OpenStudio Models for simulation.